Classic Restoration Druid

 If you start with the stat weights from Taladril’s gear list you can work from there.
 With moonglow the most important stat, by far, is +healing.
 So you can drop the weights of all the other stats, especially "mana per 5 seconds" since moonglow is so efficient.

 With Regrowth build, +healing’s value drops some due to the lower scaling of regrowth.
 The regrowth druid is the only healer that gets true value out of +critical, all other healers will just turn +critical into overhealing.
-In general you should still go for +healing, but get +critical if you have the chance to trade some smaller amount of +healing for it.
+In general you should still go for +healing, but get +critical if you have the chance to trade around 10 +healing for it.
 1 spell critical is 10 +healing for rank 3 Regrowth, 14 +healing for rank 5 Regrowth, 26 +healing for max rank Regrowth.

 Swiftmend is more of a balanced build that is less efficient than moonglow but still gets a ton of value from +healing, so I tend to accept the stat weights as is for the swiftmend build (maybe not "mana per 5 seconds" though)